-As research continues to deepen our understanding of psychedelic compounds, we are providing training to clinicians and education to professionals and the public.
+As research continues to deepen our understanding of psychedelic compounds, we are providing educational opportunities to clinicians, professionals and the public.

-October 2022 retreat.
-On Oct.
-23-28, we will hold a training retreat in MDMA-assisted therapy for PTSD at Honor’s Haven Retreat and Conference Center in Ellenville, NY.
-The retreat is an exciting opportunity to learn more about this treatment approach and ongoing research investigating its use, and will include an emphasis on working with veteran and military populations.
-Clinicians who have participated in past trainings have shared that the experience greatly impacted how they approach their trauma focused work, even outside of this specific treatment model.
-Applications will be accepted on a rolling basis until July 29, or until training slots are filled.
+November 2023 retreat.
+On November 12-17th, we will hold an educational retreat in MDMA-assisted therapy for PTSD at Honor’s Haven Retreat and Conference Center in Ellenville, NY.
+The retreat is an exciting opportunity to learn more about this investigational modality and ongoing research investigating its use, and will include an emphasis on working with veteran and military populations.
+Clinicians who have participated in past educational events have shared that the experience greatly impacted how they approach their trauma-focused work, even outside of this specific investigational modality.
+Applications will be accepted on a rolling basis until July 9th or until all slots are filled.
 Please feel free to forward this announcement to any colleagues who may be interested.
-Learn more about the training program here.
+Learn more about the educational program.

 Public and Scientific Education

 Given the relatively recent reemergence of the psychedelic field, high-quality information is not available in the broader scientific and mental health communities.
 To address this, the Center will issue ongoing programming on the latest scientific developments in the field.
 In addition, the Center will take an active role in collaborating with other psychedelic researchers around the world and help to organize the field to share research and resources.